MorphoCloud/MorphoCloudInstances/README.md

 - While the web browser based connection to MorphoCloud instances is the most convenient way, its performance may vary.
 Particularly if you are a using high-resolution monitor, application and desktop scaling might be less than ideal.
-For better performence, we suggest using the dedicated **TurboVNC client**, which is freely available at https://github.com/TurboVNC/turbovnc/releases.
+For better performance, we suggest using the dedicated **TurboVNC client**, which is freely available at https://github.com/TurboVNC/turbovnc/releases.
 Then, choose the appropriate executable for your operating system.
 Once the TurboVNC is installed, you can